Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 • Online payment method settings

-• Different calendar timeframes for payment settlement;
+• Different calendar timeframes for payment settlement

 • Notification settings (in case of payment confirmation, overdue payments, etc.)